Sampoorna Grameen Rozgar Yojana: Origin

 This was a consolidation of the previous employment programs and it was largest National Employment Program of India at that time with a general objective of providing 90-100 Days Employment per person particularly in backward districts.
 People below Poverty Line were main targets.
 The Yojna was implemented on rural scale.
 Every village was to be covered through Panchayati Raj Institutions.
 The village got aide and support from District Rural Development Authority.
 Expenditures were born by central & state in 80:20 ratios.

 Since 1993-94 the Yojna was made more targets oriented and expanded substantially through increased budgetary allocations.
 It was divided into 3 streams.

 First Stream: Comprising general works under JRY and also two sub schemes Indira Awas Yojana and Million Wells Scheme.
 This stream got 75% of the total allocation.
 In New Delhi Awas Yojna the allocation was increased from 6% to 10% and in Million Wells Scheme from 20% to 30% during that period.

 Second Stream: This was also called intensified JRY and was implemented in selected 120 backward districts.
 It got 20% allocation.

 Third Stream: This was left with 5% allocation for Innovative programs which included Prevention of labor migration, drought proofing watershed etc. programs.

-Since April 1, 1999 this Yojna was replaced by Jawahar Gram samridhi Yojna.
-Later from September 25, 2001, Jawahar Gram Samridhi Yojna was merged with Sampoorna Grameen Rozgar Yojana.
+Since 1 April 1999 this Yojna was replaced by Jawahar Gram samridhi Yojna.
+Later from 25 September 2001, Jawahar Gram Samridhi Yojna was merged with Sampoorna Grameen Rozgar Yojana.

 Jawahar Gram Samriddhi Yojana

 The Jawahar Gram Samridhi Yojana, named after India's first Prime Minister Jawaharlal Nehru aimed at creating a need-based rural infrastructure.
 This programmes have contributed a great deal towards alleviating rural poverty.
 In 2001, the Food for Work Programme was initiated to meet demands for wage employment and food grain requirements.

-The scheme was formerly known as Jawahar Rozgar Yojana (JRY) which was launched in 1989 by merging two wage employment programmes: National Rural Employment Programme(NREP) and Rural Landless Employment Guarantee Programme (RLEGP).
+The scheme was formerly known as Jawahar Rozgar Yojana (JRY) which was launched in 1989 by merging two wage employment programmes: Sampoorna Grameen Rozgar Yojana and Rural Landless Employment Guarantee Programme (RLEGP).
 It was the single largest wage employment programme implemented through Panchayat Raj institutions.